Doctoral Program in Medical Education Curriculum

 Distance Learning Delivery

 The PhD in Med Ed curriculum is delivered online through distance education.
 Faculty are readily available through email, discussion forums, zoom, or by phone.
 LECOM instructional technology provides additional support.
-Students are required to meet in Erie, PA, one time over a weekend near the end of the program to publicly present and defend their Dissertation at the LECOM PRIME (Pioneering Research Innovations in Medical Education) National Conference.
+Students are required to meet in Erie, PA, one time over a weekend near the end of the program to publicly present and defend their Dissertation.

 How is learning assessed?

 Student learning is assessed through coursework submitted in LECOM’s online course management system.
-These case-based, problem-solving assignments include scholarly writing assignments, application papers, forum discussions, written examinations, dissertation, and participation in the PRIME Conference.
+These case-based, problem-solving assignments include scholarly writing assignments, application papers, forum discussions, written examinations, dissertation, and participation in a conference of the student’s choice.
 In the spirit of distance education and the competency-based education model, flexibility in assignment due dates is permitted to make success a priority.

 How can I get started?